Frozen Fruit Recall for Hepatitis A Contamination Expands to More Stores

 It's time to check your freezer.

-What Caused the Investigation?
+What Caused the Recall?

 How Do I Know If I Bought an Affected Product?